Last Updated on April 1, 2021

 - Credit-lending is another common expectation by MSMEs.
 Many entrepreneurs are hoping for relief measures in the form of credit lending.
 The need for digital presence is also increasing day by day.
 So, there is a need to educate the MSMEs and give them easier access to new strategies and be a part of this new world.

 - One of the primary focal points for startups is the increase in the availability of capital.
 The investment scenario will be similar to pre-pandemic times, even if it does not improve.
 However, a mobilized framework for funding would significantly increase the inflow and outflow for foreign investors.

 - The start-ups and MSMEs are expecting better measures to help improve credit facilities.
-The availability of funds is also a major concern as it can help mobilize the growth and help the sector grow after the COVID-19.
-The production linked incentive scheme also needs to be more robust to help strengthen the Aatmanirbhar Bharat Initiative.
+The availability of funds is also a significant concern as it can help mobilize the growth and help the sector grow after the COVID-19.
+The production-linked incentive scheme also needs to be more robust to help strengthen the Aatmanirbhar Bharat Initiative.
 A more significant number of incubation programs would help in the growth of these.

 - Start-ups expect various FDI policies and their applicability to be relaxed considerably.
 This would help them compete against global players.
 Even in the travel sector, the implementation of strict rules affects the industry negatively.

-- Start-ups are also demanding an exemption on paying GST under the reverse charge mechanism, and that too up to a certain revenue threshold.
+- Start-ups also expect GST exemption under the reverse charge mechanism and up to a certain revenue threshold.

 It is clear that after being badly affected because of the pandemic, the start-ups and SMEs are looking for policy changes in the union budget of 2021.
-In turn, this would help boost the availability of capital and improve the inflow of money in the sector.
+In turn, this would help boost capital availability and improve the inflow of money in the sector.